-(2) The sum of the Preliminary RPS Requirements for all Retail Entities shall be equal to the SRR.
+(2) The sum of the Preliminary SRPS Requirements for all Retail Entities shall be equal to the SSRR.

-14.9.4 Application of Offsets - Adjusted Renewable Portfolio Standard Requirement
+14.9.4 Application of Offsets - Adjusted Solar Renewable Portfolio Standard Requirement

-(1) For a Retail Entity that has been awarded offsets by the PUCT, ERCOT shall subtract the REC offset amount from the Preliminary RPS Requirement.
-The reduction shall not exceed what would be necessary for the Final RPS Requirement to be zero.
-The total MWh reduction in the Preliminary RPS Requirement for all Retail Entities constitutes Total Useable Offsets (TUOs).
+(1) For a Retail Entity that has been awarded offsets by the PUCT, ERCOT shall subtract the REC offset amount from the Preliminary SRPS Requirement.
+The reduction shall not exceed what would be necessary for the FSRR to be zero.
+The total MWh reduction in the Preliminary SRPS Requirement for all Retail Entities constitutes Total Useable Offsets (TUOs).

-(2) ERCOT shall determine each Retail Entity’s Adjusted RPS Requirement (ARR) as follows:
+(2) ERCOT shall determine each Retail Entity’s Adjusted SRPS Requirement (ARR) as follows:

-ARR i = Preliminary RPS Requirement i – EO i
+ARR i = Preliminary SRPS Requirement i – EO i

 The above variables are defined as follows: